fiddleHeads/intro-to-arcgis-pro/index.md

 For the purposes of this workshop, we will only be using **ArcGIS Pro**.

+Depending on the type of license you have, you may need to sign into ArcGIS Pro.
+If you purchased the UBC ArcGIS student license, you can sign into the same account you use for [ArcGIS Online](https://www.arcgis.com/index.html).
+You can also create a free public ArcGIS Online account to use if you have a temporary ArcGIS Desktop license.
+We will be accessing data on ArcGIS Online via ArcGIS Pro, so signing in is recommended.

 #### Download Workshop Data
 To get started with this workshop, you'll need to first download a [geodatabase](https://pro.arcgis.com/en/pro-app/latest/help/data/geodatabases/overview/what-is-a-geodatabase-.htm) of mother tongue language data for Vancouver, as well as a project folder, the contents of which are described below.